Updated October 1, 2020

 US Bank savings accounts use the same routing numbers as checking accounts.
 However, some regions use different routing numbers for electronic transfers, like ACH payments, and paper transfers, like ordering checks (more on that below).

-US Bank Routing Numbers by State
+Do US Bank Routing Numbers Ever Change?

 Your US Bank routing number is associated with the location of the bank where you opened your account.
 Even if you bank at another branch, what matters is the location where you opened your account.